-ORSANCO has a water column mercury criteria (0.012 $\mu$ g/L), derived to minimize mercury concentration in fish tissue at levels safe for human consumption.
-In 2010, ORSANCO was directed by the Commission's Technical Committee to use US EPA's approach for determining impairment based on methylmercury concentrations in fish tissue.
+ORSANCO has a water column mercury criterion (0.012 μg/L), derived to minimize mercury concentration in fish tissue at levels safe for human consumption.
+In 2010, ORSANCO was directed by the Commission's Technical Committee to use USEPA's approach for determining impairment based on methylmercury concentrations in fish tissue.
 ORSANCO used the Guidance for Implementing the January 2001 Methylmercury Water Quality Criterion document (pgs.
-61-62) prepared by US EPA to analyze data included in the fish consumption use assessment.
+61-62) prepared by USEPA to analyze data included in the fish consumption use assessment.
 The approach uses a consumption-weighted averaging of the fish tissue using each pool as an assessment unit.
 Average fish tissue concentrations for trophic levels (primarily 3 and 4) are weighted based on national consumption rates of 5.7 gm/day for trophic level 4 and 8.0 gm/day for trophic level 3.

 The guidance includes several recommendations for agencies when deciding which fish should be included in a fish consumption study.
 EPA suggests that perhaps the most important criterion is that species are commonly eaten in the study area.
 Selected fish species should also have commercial, recreational, or subsistence fishing value.
 Agencies should target walleye and largemouth bass because they accumulate high levels of methylmercury and size range should include larger fish at each site because larger (older) fish are usually most contaminated with methylmercury.
-When analyzing the methylmercury data, ORSANCO averaged results across trophic levels based on the aforementioned EPA guidance document which allows data to be weighted by actual consumption rates for trophic levels 3 and 4 fish (Equation 1).
-Impairment is indicated when Cavg is greater than ORSANCO's adopted human health criterion of 0.3 mg/kg (ppm) of methylmercury.
+When analyzing the methylmercury data, ORSANCO averaged results across trophic levels based on the aforementioned USEPA guidance document which allows data to be weighted by actual consumption rates for trophic levels 3 and 4 fish (Equation 1).
+Impairment is indicated when C{avg} is greater than ORSANCO's adopted human health criterion of 0.3 mg/kg (ppm) of methylmercury.

 Equation 1.
-Process used by ORSANCO to average fish consumption data across trophic levels (Guidance for Implementing the January 2001 Methylmercury Water Quality Criterion - US EPA).
+Process used by ORSANCO to average fish consumption data across trophic levels (Guidance for Implementing the January 2001 Methylmercury Water Quality Criterion - USEPA).

-$$C{\text{avg}} = \frac{8.0 \text{ x } \text{C}3 + 5.7 \text{ x } \text{C}4}{(8.0 + 5.7)}$$
+$$C{\text{avg}} = 8.0 \times C_3 + 5.7 \times C_4$$